TL;DR: Webinar Agile Failure Patterns 2.0

 - The ninth episode covers misaligned incentives.
 (The incentives of teams on the one side and stakeholders or individual team members on the other side are contradicting each other — which can easily result in a moral hazard.
 For example, the sales department tries to save the quarterly bonus by ‘requiring’ new features they hope will bring new revenue or sells non-existing products.)

 - The tenth episode covers outdated technology stacks.
 (Engineering teams are not free to choose “their” tech stack but have to work with what other people provide to them.
 Being forced to work with inferior technology significantly reduces the teams’ willingness to accept accountability for their work.)

-- The eleventh episode covers team building issues.
+- The eleventh episode covers team-building issues.
 (For example, moving people among teams upon short notice.
-Or teams are not adequately staffed, for example, scrum master positions are not filled, and product owners have to serve two roles at the same time.
-Or teams are too small and hence not cross-functional.
+Or, teams are not adequately staffed, for example, scrum master positions are not filled, and product owners have to serve two roles at the same time.
+Alternatively, teams are too small and hence not cross-functional.
 Or not involving teams in the recruiting process.)

 Update 2018-05-24: The Slide Deck of Webinar Product Backlog Anti-Patterns Is Available

 The slide deck of the webinar is available: